qun24/Dual-Filter-Safety-Critical-Control/README.md

 - Type II D-ZCBFs Obstacle Avoidance
   - Reference: Online Efficient Safety-Critical Control for Mobile Robots in Unknown Dynamic Multi-Obstacle Environments
   - Code reference: https://github.com/GuangyaoTian/TypeII-D-ZCBFs/tree/main

+## Simulation Environment
+The package is primarily used in a Gazebo simulation environment that includes the TurtleBot3 and RealSense camera ROS packages.
+The simulated robot is a TurtleBot3 Waffle Pi equipped with a RealSense D435i depth camera.
+The Rviz and Gazebo files have been configured to include depth camera data.

 ## Scenarios
 The package is mainly used in the Gazebo simulation environment and is divided into three types of scenarios: